facjure/public-domain-poetry/README.md

 For more information, visit [Poetroid](http://poetroid.com/#/page/about.md).

-## Status, Roadmap
+## Past, Present, and Future

+Past versions of this app were written in [Python](http://www.python.org/) and [Javascript](http://en.wikipedia.org/wiki/JavaScript), now archived, and available on request.

-An early prototype (without the platform), showcasing the poems with a basic search exists [here](http://poetroid.com/).
-After querying for a poem by title or author, the page shows the restored poem, aligned typographically, line endings intact to fit the shape of your screen.
+Currently, a prototype (without the platform), showcasing two thousand poems with a basic search exists [here](http://poetroid.com/).
+When a poet searches for a poem by title or author, the page shows the restored poem, aligned typographically, line endings intact, to fit the shape of their screen.
 Tags and metadata can be clicked naturally to discover similar poems' metadata.
 An in-line, [Markdown](http://daringfireball.net/projects/markdown/) based editor with live preview, inspired from [Medium](https://medium.com/), is also available to approved curators.

-The first two thousand poems were curated by hand.

-The rest will be worked in conjunction with web crawlers, poets, and admirers of poetry, like you.
+In the future web crawlers in conjunction with poets, students, and admirers of poetry, like you can help us expand the library, to help us build Poetroid, together.

-An alpha of Poetroid with additional *petadata*, will launch on Kickstarter, beginning 2014.

-## History

-Previous versions of this app were written in [Python](http://www.python.org/) and [Javascript](http://en.wikipedia.org/wiki/JavaScript), now archived, and available on request.

 ## Resources